bhaskar-kaura/xplor-stg-test/README.md

 ## Onboarding Layer

 The Onboarding Layer is responsible for the initial integration of participants from different networks, particularly those adhering to the BECKN protocol.
-This layer captures essential information such as `bap_id`, `bap_url`, and the domain of the network the user previously participated in.
+This layer captures essential information such as `bap_id`, `bap_uri`, and the domain of the network the user previously participated in.
 Additionally, it collects further details required for onboarding users to our platform, Xplor.

 **Explanation:**
 - The Onboarding Layer gathers necessary participant information, including identifiers and network domains.